d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \vspace{0.3in}

 We will look at the relationship between 'Budget' and 'Revenue' for movies released in 2016.
 Enter the variable name `budget_mil` for xx and `revenue_mil` for yy to create the scatterplot.
-(Note: both variables are measures in "millions of dollars").
+(Note: both variables are measured in "millions of dollars").
 Highlight and run lines 1 - 12.

 ```r